-It is not so easy in our day to break loose suddenly and plunge straight into war without regard for treaties of any kind or for public opinion.
+It is not so easy in our day to suddenly break loose and plunge straight into war without regard for treaties of any kind or for public opinion.
 Bourgeois politicians know this very well.
 So do the fascist rulers.
-That is why the fascist rulers decided, before plunging into war, to frame public opinion to suit their ends, that is, to mislead, to deceive it.
+That is why the fascist rulers decided, before plunging into war, to frame public opinion to suit their ends, that is, to mislead it, to deceive it.